mahsa-kzmpr/liver-disease-patient-analysis/README.md

 ## Notes

 - The raw patient-level dataset is not included in this repository.
-- The analytical PDF report is not included.
 - Missing or unrecorded categories were retained in the data model but excluded from selected visuals when they did not support meaningful interpretation.
 - The project is intended for portfolio and analytical demonstration purposes.